 Donate today.
-Change the future
+Change the future.

-This is my responsibility and my privilege: to be custodian of their memories, to be able to pass their stories on to the next generation – for me, this will be the greatest miracle of all.’
+This is my responsibility and my privilege: to be custodian of their memories, to be able to pass their stories on to the next generation – for me, this will be the greatest miracle of all.

-Volunteering at the Melbourne Holocaust Museum as Director of the Testimonies Project, Phillip has listened tirelessly to their memories, preserved their voices and proven, time and time again, just how healing storytelling can be.
-Each testimony of survival is a miracle in itself – earning Phillip the nickname ‘the Keeper of Miracles’.
+Volunteering at the Melbourne Holocaust Museum for more than 30 years, Phillip has recorded survivor testimonies and preserved their voices.
+Each testimony of survival is a miracle in itself – earning Phillip the nickname the Keeper of Miracles.

 The Keeper of Miracles